 “It is said that one of the biggest forms of intimidation for a painter is an empty canvas” In 400 Seconds of Art from PechaKucha Night Markham’s 10th volume, speaker Sandy Saad discusses her relationship with art.
 A lover of all things art – she enjoys experiencing and sharing with others the many ways art inspires her.
 From abstraction to mark making, she shares about how we engage with art and learn from it.

-The Art of Tea Mixology
+The Art & Science of Mixology